storyprotocol/protocol-core-v1/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Task
+name: Feature Request
-about: Create a regular work item to be picked up by a contributor.
+about: Create a feature request item to be picked up by a contributor.
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---